 Each report requires the user to log on with a valid UMW user ID and password.

 You may also download and/or print a PDF file of the Bias Incident Report Form.
-Please complete and submit the form to Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action, located in George Washington Hall, Room 203.
+Please complete and submit the form to Sabrina Johnson, Vice President for Equity and Access and Chief Diversity Officer, located in George Washington Hall, Room 113.

 Knowingly falsifying a report is a violation of this policy and the Honor Code and may result in disciplinary action under University policy.

 What happens to the report?

-Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action, will receive all reports.
+Sabrina Johnson, Vice President for Equity and Access and Chief Diversity Officer, will receive all reports.
 All bias incident reports will be reviewed promptly by a designated staff member.
 Reports concerning student behavior will be followed up by personnel in Student Affairs on the appropriate campus.
-Reports of employee conduct will be followed up by the Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action.
+Reports of employee conduct will be followed up by the Sabrina Johnson, Vice President for Equity and Access and Chief Diversity Officer.
 For all reports containing contact information, a designated staff member will contact the reporting person and will be available to meet with them to explore a plan for resolution and to provide information about related University policies, procedures, and services.

 Other University offices may be consulted as needed to ensure a proper response.